dariodip/django_polls/README.md

 Just a useless try.
 I just wanted to try Python's channel and Django.

 PS: This was my first project in Django and I know it's not perfect.
 When I'll have more time, I'll correct some bugs.
-PPS: If you want to work on it, correct bugs, fork it, or something else, feel free :)
+PPS: If you want to work on it, correct bugs, fork it, or something else, feel free to do it :)

 ## Setup